Why Does Game Character Rigging Often Break the Animation Pipeline?

 Attack1/2/3 → Idle (no trigger, exit time: 1.0)

-Combo window opens at ~40% of animation length and closes at ~80%.
-This creates responsiveness without breaking animation.
+Combo-window opens at ~40% of animation length and closes at ~80%.
+This creates a sense of responsiveness without breaking the animation.

-Spine is standard for 2D animation in mobile RPG, idle games, action-platformers.
-Character mesh is split into parts bound to a 2D skeleton.
-Animation is bone transformations, mesh deformation through weighted vertices.
+Spine is the standard for 2D animation in mobile RPGs, idle games, action-platformers.
+The character mesh is split into parts attached to a 2D skeleton.
+Animation — bone transformations, mesh deformation via weighted vertices.

 Advantages over frame-by-frame:

-- Animation file weighs kilobytes instead of megabytes (sprite sheets).
+- Animation file size is kilobytes instead of megabytes (spritesheets).
+Typical savings — 80–90% of build size.

-- Retargeting: same attack animations work on different characters with identical skeletal structure.
+- Retargeting: same attack animations work on different characters with identical skeleton structure.

-Unity integration: official Spine Runtime for Unity.
-SkeletonAnimation component manages playback, SkeletonMecanim allows Animator Controller on top of Spine skeleton.
-For programmatic animation—direct API control: skeletonAnimation.AnimationState.SetAnimation(0, "walk", true).
+Integration in Unity: official Spine Runtime for Unity.
+The SkeletonAnimation component controls playback, SkeletonMecanim allows using Animator Controller on top of the Spine skeleton.
+For programmatic animation — direct control via API: skeletonAnimation.AnimationState.SetAnimation(0, "walk", true).

-DOTween is often used alongside Spine for non-skeletal animations of UI elements bound to character (health bar, damage numbers)—not the skeleton itself, but for syncing UI with game events.
+DOTween is often used in conjunction with Spine to control non-skeletal animations of UI elements attached to the character (health bar, damage numbers) — not for the skeleton itself, but for synchronizing UI with game events.